Agenda - NAWA

 Moderator:

-• Dariusz Jemielniak, Prof. - Vice-president of The Polish Academy of Sciences, Professor at Koźmiński University.
+• Dariusz Jemielniak, Prof. - Vice-president of the Polish Academy of Sciences, Professor at Koźmiński University.

 Panelists: